fajardgb/jsPsych-FreemanLab/README.md

 - Show sentence, 2-4s ISI, 6s grid
 - Make a red box around the grid - they can move it around left to right to make decision about WHO-SAID-WHAT

 ![WSW](imgs/WSW.png)

+## To-Do:
+- Make 3 different types of studies:
+   - Online
+   - Local (fMRI; just would need wait for scanner/trigger, timepoints of each stim)
+   - Local (debugging, saving locally)

+- For the sub_id at each filename, have an option where for online studies, it uses the Prolific ID instead.
+- Add instructions on how to save online / server.